 are not supported).
 The proxy must support websocket connections.
 If you do not need to configure a proxy, leave this blank.HOST_INTERNAL_REGISTRY

-(optional): The URL to the private container registry you are using for Dash Enterprise images, including the desired namespace.
+(optional): The hostname of the private container registry you are using for Dash Enterprise images, including the desired namespace.
+Must not include a trailing slash.
 If using a private container registry, you must also define the following six variables.HOST_INTERNAL_REGISTRY_USER

 (optional): The username for the account you’ll use to pull and push images to your private container registry.HOST_INTERNAL_REGISTRY_PASSWORD